airbytehq/airbyte/airbyte-integrations/connectors/source-lever-hiring/README.md

 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/lever-hiring)
+**If you are a community contributor**, get the necessary credentials.
-to generate the necessary credentials.
 Then create a file `secrets/config.json` conforming to the `source_lever_hiring/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.